Spraying Schedule Targets Mosquito Breeding Grounds

 To learn more about mosquito bite prevention, please visit our website at https://www.cctexas.com/mosquitocontrol.

-Media representatives requesting more information may contact Public Information Officer Gabriela Morrow at 361-826-3583 or by email at email@example.com.
+Media representatives requesting more information may contact Public Information Officer Gabriela Morrow at 361-826-3583 or email at firstname.lastname@example.org.